 The Saskatchewan Health Authority will begin to phase in some health services beginning on May 19, including an increase in certain surgeries and diagnostic imaging, immunizations, and mental health services.

 Visitors are no longer allowed in any hospitals, clinics, or continuing care facilities operated by the Saskatchewan Health Region.
 Some exceptions may be made for compassionate reasons, such as family visiting a patient at end-of-life care, or family of patients prior to major surgery.
 All community gatherings at SHA-operated facilities are on hold, as are volunteer services from those over the age of 65.

 All city arenas and facilities, including YaraCentre and the Kinsmen Sportsplex, are now closed until further notice.

-Dance Images by BJ has closed the studio for the time being, and all classes are cancelled as of Mar.
-16.
+Dance Images by BJ has closed the studio for the time being, and classes will be made available by video.

 The Gift Shop and the Canteen Cart at the Dr. F.H.
 Wigmore Regional Hospital will be closed until further notice.

 Casinos Moose Jaw and Regina have suspended operations.

 Leisure Time Bingo is now closed until further notice.